Ryan Russell (tennis)

 Ryan Russell (born 6 July 1983) is a Jamaican former professional tennis player.

+Tennis career

 Russell, a left-handed player from Montego Bay, is the son of tennis player Richard Russell and was trained at the Nick Bollettieri academy in Florida.
 Highly ranked in junior tennis, he was a junior Wimbledon doubles semi-finalist and debuted for the Jamaica Davis Cup team as a 16-year old.
 He played in the Davis Cup until 2007, amassing a record 20 singles wins.
 His only ATP Tour main draw appearance came in doubles at the 2002 Hall of Fame Championships in Newport and he won six ITF Futures doubles titles during his career.